sandeepkasaragod/RAGE-workshop/day4/bioinformatics_pipeline/running_bioinfo_pipeline-1.md

 - <a href="https://github.com/RAGE-toolkit/Artic-nf/tree/main/scripts">Scripts</a>
 - <a href="">Results</a>

-<b> Evnironment setup: </b> Conains necessary modules/tools required to
+<b> Environment setup: </b> Contains necessary modules/tools required to
 support the workflow.
 It is recommended use the  <b>environment.yml</b>
 file to setup the workflow.
-Alternatively, manual_package_install.txt can be used to install the package manually when the environment.yml is unable to run sucessfully.
+Alternatively, manual_package_install.txt can be used to install the package manually when the environment.yml is unable to run successfully.

 <b> Main workflow: </b> This enables the execution of the entire workflow.
-Generally all the sub-tasks are stiteched together and executed by the "main.nf" module.
+Generally all the sub-tasks are stitched together and executed by the "main.nf" module.

 <b> Meta_data directory: </b> This directory contains the sample_sheet,